syncfusion/ej2-locale/README.md

 ## How To load locale text for Essential JS 2 components

-To load translation object in Essental JS 2 components, you can load locale object in L10.load function from ej.base.
+To load translation object in Essential JS 2 components, you can load locale object in L10.load function from ej.base.
 For example, In the below code snippet we have loaded the locale file for Arabic culture.

 ```typescript
 var L10n = new ej.base.L10();